ykutaykuta/zoo/README.md

 This needs to be run either in a Ubuntu (>18.04) system or in WSL (Ubuntu 18.04) inside Windows.

-Clone this repository (either download it, or use this command on a terminal: `git clone https://github.com/shreyase99/SwarmSoftwareTask2021`)
+Clone this repository: (The first command takes you to the user's home directory)

+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$ cd
+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$ git clone https://github.com/shreyase99/SwarmSoftwareTask2021

 GRANTING PERMISSIONS:
 Change the execution permissions of  setup.sh and run.sh by using the following commands:

-  `chmod +x setup.sh`
-  `chmod +x run.sh`
+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$ chmod +x setup.sh
+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$ chmod +x run.sh

 **FIRST RUN:**

 In one terminal, enter the following:

-  `./setup.sh`
+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$ ./setup.sh

+Once all dependencies are installed it would start the map server.
+You should see this:

+	Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

+**In another terminal**, run this command and select the level to attempt:

+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$ python3 controller.py

 The program would prompt you to enter a level.
 Start with 1 and work your way upto level 6.

-**In another terminal**, run ans select the level:

-  `python controller.py`

-The `controller.py` creates bots in the map and uses the solution written in `code.py` to drive the bots.
-Currently, `controller.py` only has a random movement code for level 1.
+The `controller.py` sets up the level, creates bots in the map and, uses the solution written in `code.py` to drive the bots.

-**To view the map** of the simulation, you can open this file: `showMap.html` in your browser (works for everyone).
-The map refreshes every 1 second.
+**To view the map** of the simulation, open this file in your browser (works for everyone):

-(Also try opening `http://localhost:5000/map` if you are curious.)
+	showMap.html

+If you are on WSL, you would need to open Windows Explorer from inside the repository directory.
+Run the following command to view the files in Explorer.
+(Mind the dot).

+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$  Explorer.exe .

-The below python code also displays the map, but does not work in WSL without GUI support.
+Locate the `showMap.html` file and open it in the browser.
+The map shown in the webpage refreshes every 1 second.
+The following command: `python3 simulation.py` also displays the map, but does not work in WSL without GUI support.
+(Also, try opening `http://localhost:5000/map` if you are curious.)

-  `python simulation.py`

-**Note for future runs:**
+**NOTE FOR FUTURE RUNS:**

 Instead of running `setup.sh`, which may take some extra time confirming the dependencies, you may directly use:

-	`./run.sh`
+	unix_user@DESKTOP:~/SwarmSoftwareTask2021$ ./run.sh

-You need not stop/restart the `run.sh` process everytime, but only when the process had been stopped (Ctrl+C) **But make sure that you have all the dependencies installed before using this.**
+You need not stop/restart the `run.sh` process everytime, but only when the process had been stopped (Ctrl+C)

 **Setup done.
 What next?**

 Your task is to complete up as many functions/levels as possible in `code.py` and submit your codes through the teams assignment.
 You need not attempt all the levels, but sure, the more the better your chances are to get into the team.
 Your functions may not be optimal (in some cases, optimality cannot even be guaranteed!).
 We would solely judge on how you approach the problem and how much effort you've put in! :)

 This problem statement comes with a sample (pretty unintelligent!) submission for level 1 problem (just makes the bot move in random steps).
 We shall be providing sample (again, unintelligent ones!) for higher levels too.